arlongoria93/flyo-dark/README.md

 - [“Everything Developers Need To Know About Figma” article on Smashing Magazine](https://www.smashingmagazine.com/2020/09/figma-developers-guide/)
 - ["Introduction to Figma for Developers" video with Ryan Warner and Jason Lengstorf on Learn with Jason](https://www.learnwithjason.dev/introduction-to-figma-for-developers)

----

-**⚠️ IMPORTANT ⚠️: Please be sure not to share our design files with anyone else.
-We include `.gitignore` files in the starter code download to help prevent you from accidentally uploading it to GitHub.
-Another easy way to prevent this is to keep the design file separate from your codebase.**

----

-Thanks for being a PRO member.
-We hope you enjoy the challenge! 🙂